dionhaefner/cces-sem-botero/README.md

 Just clone the repository and execute botero.py in the main folder!
 You can also call main_constant.py and main_variable.py from command line, e.g. if you want to include these into a shell script that runs simulations autonomously.
 The model parameters can be changed in the file constants.py.

+Examples for the usage of the custom classes are found in the file example.py.

 ### Contact